Best Toys for Border Collie

 Physical Exercise Recommendations for Border Collie

 Physical activity for Border Collie should reflect their very high (2+ hours daily) exercise needs and Medium (30-55 lbs) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Border Collie, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue — heavy breathing, slowing pace, reluctance to continue, lying down — warrant a rest break.
 Border Collie dogs with affectionate, smart, energetic traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Border Collie dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Border Collie benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Border Collie